Author: Michael Hanselmann. Updated: December 17, 2024. Published: April 2024.

 This document is provided as-is without any warranty.
 The author is and will not be responsible for any damages that may occur due to its use.

-The Lenovo ThinkCentre M720 Tiny is a small desktop computer released in 2019.
-As of 2024 it has become quite popular as a home server due to its size and relative expandability.
+Lenovo ThinkCentre M720q and M920q are small desktop computers released in 2019.
+As of 2024 they are quite popular as a home server due to their size and relative expandability (e.g. PCIe bifurcation and an additional M.2 connector).

 Serial console redirection is a feature implemented by a system's firmware (BIOS) providing access to the firmware setup and early boot output via a serial port, most commonly RS-232.
 Such features are usually only made available on hardware marketed for servers.
 A bootloader such as GRUB and a subsequently loaded operating system will usually take over the serial port (necessitated by them not operating via BIOS I/O routines).

-The ThinkCentre M720 firmware has the configuration options for serial console redirection just hidden and the firmware still contains the implementation.
+The firmware for ThinkCentre Tiny computers has the configuration options for serial console redirection merely hidden from the user interface.
+The implementation is still part of the firmware.
 All it takes is setting the correct options via UEFI variables.

-This article is specifically for the M720 Tiny.
+This article has been verified with the M720 and M920 models.
 The firmware download page lists other hardware as using the same firmware.
 There's a good chance the same instructions work on these:

 The configuration changes were tested with firmware version M1UKT75A (1.0.0.117) from March 4, 2024.
-Initial tests used an earlier version from 2023 and I updated the firmware via the redirected console.
+Initial tests used an earlier version from 2023 and I updated the firmware of one machine via the redirected console.

 The COM1 RS-232 serial port must be installed (ttyS0).
 COM2 or USB-to-serial adapters are not supported.
-The Lenovo FRU part number for the M720 is 04X2733.
+The Lenovo FRU part number is 04X2733.

 Contents